Vikings have 12 among players, coaches, staff test positive for COVID-19 amid reports of false results

 While the Bears said they have a lab in Minnesota involved in their testing process, Zimmer said the Vikings do not send tests to a lab in Minnesota.
 He added he believes the Vikings’ tests on Sunday will go back to the same New Jersey lab that produced the false positives.

-In the meantime, the Vikings will move forward with practice and hope further testing shows the group of 12 affected people doesn’t have coronavirus.
+In the meantime, the Vikings will move forward with practice and hope further testing shows the 12 affected people don’t have COVID-19.

 “Honestly, for us, it’s probably good that it happened now,” Zimmer said.
 “We were able to adjust and adapt and figure out the kinds of things that would happen if it did happen during the season and what we would do from there.”